2012 United Nations Climate Change Conference: Reaction to the conference outcomes

-Criticisms of the conference and UNFCCC Process
+Criticisms of the Conference and UNFCCC Process

 The overall umbrella and processes of the UNFCCC and the adopted Kyoto Protocol have been criticized by some as not having achieved its stated goals of reducing the emission of carbon dioxide (the primary culprit blamed for rising global temperatures of the 21st century).
 At a speech given at his alma mater, Todd Stern — the US Climate Change envoy — has expressed the challenges with the UNFCCC process as follows, "Climate change is not a conventional environmental issue...It implicates virtually every aspect of a state's economy, so it makes countries nervous about growth and development.
 This is an economic issue every bit as it is an environmental one."
 He went on to explain that, the United Nations Framework Convention on Climate Change is a multilateral body concerned with climate change and can be an inefficient system for enacting international policy.
 Because the framework system includes over 190 countries and because negotiations are governed by consensus, small groups of countries can often block progress.

 Participant statements and conference activity

 Statement by UN climate chief Christiana Figueres

 Governments will decide how and timetable to reach an effective universal climate agreement adopted in 2015 and to enter into force from 2020.
 Christiana Figueres, the UNFCCC executive secretary: "The necessary technology and policy tools are available to governments and societies, but time is very short — only 36 months to reach a universal agreement before 2015.
-What we now need is to urgently implement the decisions that have been taken at the inter-governmental level and to further strengthen actions already under way," she said.
+What we now need is to urgently implement the decisions that have been taken at the inter-governmental level and to further strengthen actions already underway," she said.